- Assignment ID:

 - Canada (remote)

-As the Monitoring and Evaluation Advisor e-volunteer with Uganda Youth Network (UYONET), you will support in developing and implementing an organizational monitoring and evaluation plan and coordinate systems to collect and analyze data.
-In this role, you will also support the organization to design tools and systems to capture data to inform policy direction and strengthen support to member organizations.
+As the Monitoring and Evaluation Advisor e-volunteer with the Uganda Women Entrepreneurs Association Ltd. (UWEAL), you will provide support in developing and implementing an organizational monitoring and evaluation plan and coordinate systems to collect and analyze data.
+In this role, you will also support the organization to design tools and systems to capture relevant data to inform policy direction and strengthen support to member organizations.

-Apply today to support the empowerment of youth in Uganda!
+Apply today to contribute to the economic empowerment of women in Uganda!

 Roles and Responsibilities